Omemee, Ontario: History

 The community that grew up around William Cottingham's mills on the Pigeon River was first called Williamstown and then Metcalfe.
 In 1857 the community was renamed Omemee, for the Omemee tribe, which once hunted in the area.
-The word means pigeon in the Mississauga language, and is traditionally spelled, “omimi”.
+The word means pigeon in the Mississauga language, and is traditionally spelled “omiimii”.

 The construction of the Port Hope, Lindsay and Beaverton Railway in 1857 (when the town also acquired a post office) fostered the growth of the community, which became a thriving shipping point for timber and grain.

 Until the 1860s, Omemee competed with Lindsay as the largest town in Victoria County.
 At its zenith in the late 1800s, Omemee had a grist mill, two sawmills, a tannery, a foundry, a shingle mill, a cloth mill, three churches, four hotels, an elementary and secondary school, and a newspaper.

 As Ontario’s economy shifted away from agriculture and surrounding towns grew, the industrial section of Omemee declined until, 100 years later, only the Regal Stationery Company remained (the factory has since closed).
 Today, Omemee’s economy is supported by the town’s population as well as seasonal residents and retirement communities in the surrounding area.